theiagen/tbp-parser/docs/algorithm/technical.md

 # Technical Code Breakdown

-`tbp-parser` is object-oriented, with each class representing either *an output file*, *a part of an output file*, or *a part of the input JSON file* produced by TBProfiler.
+`tbp-parser` is object-oriented, with each class representing either _an output file_, _a part of an output file_, or _a part of the input JSON file_ produced by TBProfiler.

 The first class that is invoked by the `tbp-parser.py` script is `Parser` which is a control class that orchestrates the creation of the different output reports.

 ## Calculating percent gene coverage

-Before creating any reports, `Parser` calls the `Coverage` class to calculate the percent gene coverage over a specified minimum depth (default: 10) for the coding regions of all genes included in the TBDB (the database used in TBProfiler to generate the drug resistance annotations).
-This requires as input the BAM and BAI files produced by TBProfiler during alignment to the H37Rv reference genome.
-The percent gene coverage results are then stored in a global dictionary that is accessed multiple times for QC purposes during the creation of the final reports.
+Before creating any reports, `Parser` calls the `Coverage` class to calculate the percent breadth of coverage of a particular gene or locus over a specified minimum depth (default: 10) for any regions included in the `--tbdb_bed` input file (default value is the `genes.bed` file used in TBProfiler's TBDB).
+This requires the BAM and BAI files produced by TBProfiler during alignment to the H37Rv reference genome.
+The percent breadth of coverage results are then stored in a dictionary that is accessed multiple times for QC purposes during the creation of the final reports.
+At the same time, the average locus depth is calculated and any loci that do not meet the minimum breadth of coverage (determined by `--min_percent_coverage`, default: 1.0) are added to a list of failed loci for later use in QC checks.

 ## Creating the Laboratorian report